eliba2/vim-node-inspect/README.md

 NodeInspectContinue - Continue running

-NodeInspectStop - Stops debugging
+NodeInspectStop - Stop debugging (and kill the node instance)

 NodeInspectToggleBreakpoint - Toggle breakpoint

+NodeInspectRemoveAllBreakpoints - Removes all breakpoints

 ## Remarks
-Still in alpha.
-Might or might not work.
+In beta.
+Means its useful; things may change or fail.
+NOT tested on Windows.

 ## License
 Whatever node-inspect is.